Utility Cloud Glossary

 The homepage you navigate to on logging in to Utility Cloud where you see all your navigation and widget tiles.
 See: Landing Page.

-Your user-configured dashboards accessible from the Custom Views tile.
+Your user-configured dashboards on the Custom Views tile.

 A workflow defined on an asset class to be the default option when creating a work order or route with an asset of that asset class.